pbinkley/dsc_git_workshop/exercises/exercise1.md

    * Create a directory
    * Make a text file in that directory called "exercise1.txt" containing the sentence: *This is the only sentence in the file.*
-   * Make a second text file called ".gitconfig" in the directory which contains the following lines (copy and past these lines):
+   * Make a second text file called ".gitconfig" in the directory which contains the following lines (we will walk through this step in the workshop):
    ```
    [alias]
        hist = log --pretty=format:'%h %ad | %s%d [%an]' --graph --date=short